Methodology

 Footylab then estimates the market's view from the bookmaker odds board.

-For H2H, the implied probabilities from the two sides are normalised into a market chance split.
+For H2H, the implied probabilities from the two sides are normalised into a market chance split, which strips out the two-way bookmaker margin before comparison.

 This creates an apples-to-apples comparison between the stats view and the bookmaker view.